CtrlK

 Workflow Clarity

 The 5-step workflow is clearly sequenced and logically ordered from lifecycle definition through remediation.
 However, there are no explicit validation checkpoints between steps — no 'verify the HR connector is returning data before proceeding to role mining' or 'validate birthright role definitions with business owners before automating provisioning.'
-For a process involving automated access changes (destructive/batch operations), this lack of validation gates caps the score.
+For a process involving automated access changes (destructive/batch operations), the absence of feedback loops caps this at 2.

 2 / 3